TantraCloud/cloud-marketplace-listing-guide/AWS Marketplace/Step-1:Register as an AWS Marketplace Seller.md

 > **Video:** [How to register as an AWS Marketplace seller | Amazon Web Services](https://youtu.be/w6XECzZOfXY)
 > **Channel:** Amazon Web Services
 > **Duration:** ~5 minutes
-> **Key Transcript Excerpts:**
-> - *"Start by signing into the AWS Management Console..."*
-> - *"Carefully review and accept the seller agreement..."*
-> - *"Enter accurate tax and banking information to receive payouts..."*
-> - *"Submit and expect a response within 2 business days."*

 **Thank you to AWS for the clear official guidance.**